yuuki7/yuuki7.github.io/_drafts/2023-02-17-chatgpt-versus-yuuki.md

     21. 6e7d 7c7d 22.
 P*9g 3e4f 23.
 7g8g P*4g 24.
 3h4g 4f4g 25.
 5h5g 4g4h
     26. 5g6h B*5i 27.
 6h6i B*4g 28.
 6i7h R*5h 29.
 7h6i 5h6h+

 To install XShogi on MacOS Monterey, install Homebrew and run `brew install xshogi`.
 However, when I run `xshogi`, I got "Error: Can't open display: ".
-I have to install XQuartz with `brew install --cask xquartz`, launch it from Launchpad, go to Applications > Customize... to open the X11 Application Menu, press Add Item, add the `xshogi` command with the name "XShogi" (or whatever), and go to Applications > XShogi to launch it.
+I had to install XQuartz with `brew install --cask xquartz`, launch it from Launchpad, go to Applications > Customize... to open the X11 Application Menu, press Add Item, add the `xshogi` command with the name "XShogi" (or whatever), and go to Applications > XShogi to launch it.

-[^1]: It was generated by running the following JavaScript code in the Brave (i.e., Chromium) console on the chat page.
-As of ChatGPT Feb 13 version it renders the conversation into div elements with the `whitespace-pre-wrap` class.
+[^1]: The log uploaded to Pastebin was generated by running the following JavaScript code in the Brave (i.e., Chromium) console on the chat page.
+As of the ChatGPT Feb 13 version, it renders the conversation in div elements with the `whitespace-pre-wrap` class.
 (This may not work in the future.)

         copy([document.title, ...$$(".whitespace-pre-wrap").map((x, i) => `${i % 2 ?
 "ChatGPT" : "yuuki"}:\n${x.innerText}`)].join("\n\n---\n\n"))